 What is Etsy and How Does It Work?

 Etsy is an online marketplace where people buy and sell handmade goods, vintage items, and craft supplies.
-It’s popular with artists, crafters, designers, and collectors who want to reach buyers looking for something special.
+It is popular with artists, crafters, designers, and collectors who want to reach buyers looking for something special.

-As a seller, you can explore several Etsy shop ideas and set up your shop.
-You then list your products with photos and details, making them available for buyers to browse and purchase.
-Once an order is placed, Etsy processes the payment and sends your earnings to you after deducting the fees.
+As a seller, you can explore several Etsy shop ideas and set up your shop, then list products with photos and details for buyers to browse and purchase.
+Once an order is placed, Etsy processes the payment and sends your earnings to you after deducting fees.

-Anyone can set up an ecommerce store on Etsy with ease.
-The platform is beginner-friendly and provides a step-by-step guide to help new users.
-Here’s exactly what you need to do:
+Anyone can set up a store on Etsy with ease.
+The platform is beginner-friendly and provides a step-by-step guide for new users.
+Here is exactly what to do.

 Step 1: Create an Etsy Shop